flamingchickens1540/frc-software-releases/README.md

 ## Team 423: Simple Machines

-> As our robot code approaches its zenith, I wanted to share it with the Chief Delphi community for people to learn from, possibly to get suggestions, and to show the world how Simple Machines works.
+> As our robot code approaches its zenith, I wanted to share it with the Chief Delphi community for people to learn from, possibly to get suggestions, and to show the world how the Simple Machines works.
+Nice and simple; our code is like our machines.
+Features: autonomous recorder and playback, mecanum driving, pneumatic elevator, and a cool dashboard.

 [Chief Delphi](http://www.chiefdelphi.com/forums/showthread.php?t=137627) | [Robot Code on Dropbox](https://www.dropbox.com/sh/ock70bamdmtwp24/AADkortfP3wtt3RPaT1Z3ZTOa?dl=0)